nambrot/rails-webpack-react-flux/README.md

 We are going to set the barebones of the Flux architecture without thinking too much about the server part, for now, we will just fetch everything on demand.

+### 3. Store Deserialization

+The first step to server side rendering is to be able to deserialize data into the store for the client.
+This also avoids the inital request for data.
+React is also smart enough to not touch the DOM as the resulting HTML is identical.

 ### Not Adressing

 1. User Authentication